dotnet/csharpstandard/standard/expressions.md

 It is not possible to create a delegate that refers to a property, indexer, user-defined operator, instance constructor, finalizer, or static constructor.

-> *Example*: As described above, when a delegate is created from a method group, the formal parameter list and return type of the delegate determine which of the overloaded methods to select.
+> *Example*: As described above, when a delegate is created from a method group, the parameter list and return type of the delegate determine which of the overloaded methods to select.
 In the example
 >
 > <!-- Example: {template:"standalone-lib-without-using", name:"DelegateCreationExpressions"} -->
 > ```csharp